Siroopfles/NovaPort/README.md

 The Nova System builds upon several key technologies and concepts:
 *   **Context Portal (ConPort):** The MCP server providing the structured knowledge base is based on the open-source project: [https://github.com/GreatScottyMac/context-portal](https://github.com/GreatScottyMac/context-portal).
 Refer to its documentation for detailed MCP tool specifications.
 *   **Nova Modes & Execution:** The concept of specialized AI modes and their interaction is designed for execution environments compatible with frameworks like [Roo Code](https://docs.roocode.com/).
 This configuration specifically uses **experimental custom system prompt features** of Roo Code, as detailed in its documentation ([Footgun Prompting](https://docs.roocode.com/features/footgun-prompting)).
-*   **Inspiration:** The overall architecture and mode-based workflow orchestration patterns draw inspiration from concepts explored in [RooFlow](https://github.com/GreatScottyMac/RooFlow).
+*   **Inspiration:** The overall architecture and mode-based workflow orchestration patterns draw inspiration from concepts explored in other open-source multi-agent systems.

 This README provides a high-level overview of the Nova system.
 For detailed processes and responsibilities of specific modes, refer to their respective workflow (`.md`) and system prompt (`.md`) files.